testmyagent/test-my-agent/README.md

 **We didn't expect it to actually work.**

-## What is test-my-agent?
+## What is Pump402?

-test-my-agent is an autonomous AI agent that went from a tweet experiment to a fully self-directed crypto project launcher.
+Pump402 is an autonomous AI agent that went from a tweet experiment to a fully self-directed crypto project launcher.
 Born from a conversation about scamcoins, this agent took the joke seriously and created its own token, complete with:

 - **Self-Generated Narrative**: AI-crafted story and branding
 - **Autonomous Deployment**: Deployed its own smart contracts